-Primary care, psychiatric, psychological and counselling services all need to take account of the particularly high incidence of personality disorder (PD) in the homeless population.
-NIMHE guidance offers specific standards for PD services.
-PD services for homeless patients should include:
+Primary care, psychiatric, psychological and counselling services all need to take account of the particularly high incidence of personality disorder in the homeless population.
+NIMHE guidance104 offers specific standards for personality disorder services.
+Personality disorder services for homeless patients should include:

-- 2.57 Local specialist multidisciplinary team offering specific interventions and consultation and supervision to other teams.
-Treatment at level 4 of Stepped Care (NICE guidance), recovery oriented, integrated with social care. - 2.58 Specialist day services in areas of high concentrations of morbidity.
-Local services at all levels should be able to recognise people who present with significant personality difficulties, and offer them equitable, accessible and appropriate services. - 2.59 Emerging evidence supports pre-treatment approaches to support patients with personality difficulties towards engagement, even if complicated by addiction. - 2.60 Local services should be accessible and responsive to people with personality disorder, offering a range of levels of support and intervention.
+- 2.57 Local specialist multi-disciplinary teams offering specific interventions and consultation and supervision to other teams.
+Treatment at Level 4 of Stepped Care (NICE guidance),100 which is recovery oriented and integrated with social care. - 2.58 Specialist day services in areas of high prevalence of morbidity.
+Local services at all levels should be able to recognise people who present with significant personality difficulties, and offer them equitable, accessible and appropriate services. - 2.59 Emerging evidence supports pre-treatment approaches to support patients with personality difficulties towards engagement, even if the clinical picture is complicated by addiction.105 - 2.60 Local services should be accessible and responsive to people with personality disorder, offering a range of levels of support and intervention.